ishais123/nsxt-microsegmentaiton-automation/README.md

 ## Those Automation include:<br/>
 1) Python client which bring automation to some common nsx-t tasks like: segments creation, security policy creation amd more..<br/>
-2) Powershell script which migrate VM's FROM vDS port-groups to n-VDS logical switches.<br/>
+2) Powershell script which migrate VM's from vDS port-groups to n-VDS logical switches.<br/>
 3) Ansible playbooks which create nsx-t transport zones and connect the vCenter to NSX manager.<br/>
 4) Terraform files for services creation and security groups and tags cration.<br/>